apollographql/apollo/docs/source/tutorial/introduction.md

 - [npm](https://www.npmjs.com/) v6.x or greater
 - [git](https://git-scm.com/) v2.14.1 or greater

-While it's not a requirement, we recommend using [VSCode](https://code.visualstudio.com/) as your editor so you can take advantage of all the awesome features the Apollo VSCode extension enables.
+While it's not a requirement, we recommend using [VS Code](https://code.visualstudio.com/) as your editor so you can take advantage of all the awesome features the Apollo VS Code extension enables.
 We're hoping to support other editors in the future.

 ## Set up your development environment